 - Paying off my library fees, and then borrowing books from the library.
 (I won’t count the fees towards the $20, unless I incur them as a result of the challenge.)

 - Winning books in giveaways.
 I’ll show you one below!

 If you’re interested in seeing my reads on a map, I’ll be updating this one every time I finish a book!
 Here’s what I’ve got so far:

 Review: I read the free Amazon version.
 There were several paragraphs repeated throughout.
 It was good for the type of book it was.
 I expected it to talk more about Arthur, but aside from the beginning he was a secondary character.
 Tristram and Isolt was the fastest and favorite part.
-(Hate reading?
-You can catch a different version of their story in the movie, Tristan And Isolde.
-Stars one of my favorites, James Franco.)
 Lancelot and Guinevere’s relationship was extremely PG.
-But the whole thing was still enough to make me want to visit Merlin’s Cave like Budget Loving Military Wife.
+I learned a lot of stories I hadn’t read before, though.

 This one I actually got as a birthday gift…perfect timing, right?
 I’m going to wait to review books until I’m all the way through with them.